 First things first, you want to know all the fancy terms that people are using and ones you will need to know when you start trading.
 There are plenty of terms for trading and the best forex signals will always mention pips, stop-loss, margins, bid/ask price, etc. that are going to be things you will be tasked with.
 All of these terms relate to the actions and functions of trading, which makes it good to have them in your head when you are working in real-time.
 There are plenty of terms, but they are easy to learn and you will learn through repetition when you actually start trading.

 Choose a Platform

-The next thing you need to start trading is picking the right platform for you to use.
+The next thing you need to start trading is picking the right platform for you to use or software to trade.
 Your trading platform is like your home base.
 This is where all of your market data, information, account balances, currencies, and charts are going to be.
 When you see those images of people looking at tons of red and green lines and “candles” (aka rectangles plotted on the lines) that is what a platform is.
 You need to think about how much the platform may most, any fees associated, whether you can get it through a broker (more on this next), and choosing one that works well.
 The right platform will make your trading all the more enjoyable.

 Pick a Broker

 Now we have the broker and this goes in tandem with a platform.
 Sometimes these are synonymous because brokers will provide you with the software to trade, but not in every case.
 Not to mention, you can use another platform with many brokers.
 Regardless, picking a broker is also crucial to enjoying the trading process.
 Brokers will help set you up and navigate questions, but most importantly they can help oversee your account and help you manage your funds, which is crucial for your efforts in trading.
 Getting a good broker, along with your platform, is something that you should do for some guided help while you learn the ropes.